adamr7777/memesManager/src/backlog.md

 #refactor that a component would send item instead of index
 #review or delete remove meme functionality
 #in Upload changeHandler() set an error catcher when choose file is clicked and closed without uploading anything
-#recactor API promises to Async/Await
+#recactor API promises to Async/Await <completed
 #change every search by the index to the search by an unique code
+#clean up Context.jsx
+center memeList